TransitionaResourceMonetarySystem-TRMS/executiveSummary/TRMSdescription.md

 ## THE PURPOSE:

 A Monetary System should not hinder the ability for labor to produce, and it should have an automatic system that keeps the Money Supply in check with the current Products (physical things possessed) in existence.
 This insures the free exercise of creative production and minimizes any chance of inflation or deflation of the Money Supply.
 All “sound” money is backed by something tangible, and “fiat” currency is by nature subject to corruption.
-For these reasons this Transitional Resource Monetary System (TRMS) is being proposed to the people of the Republic for the united States of America and to the World for its adoption and use by the our TREASURY for the said union of Free States in order to SECURE THE CREATOR'S BLESSINGS FOR OURSELVES AND OUR POSTERITY.
+For these reasons this Transitional Resource Monetary System (TRMS) is being proposed to the people of the ~~Republic for the united States of America and to the~~ World for its adoption and use. ~~by the our TREASURY for the said union of Free States~~ in order to SECURE THE CREATOR'S BLESSINGS FOR OURSELVES AND OUR POSTERITY.

 ## MEDIUM OF EXCHANGE:

-Three (3) types of NOTES will be issued on an ongoing basis.
-Two (2) of them are “LOANS” (at 0%) by the TREASURY to employers (non-corporate, under Full Liability) called a Temporary Note (TN) backed by Gold & Silver, and a Natural Resource Note (RN) backed by un-recovered natural resources.
-Neither of these two (2) types of notes will be issued in the paper form seen below, they will ONLY be issued as DEBIT CARDS (electronic funds) as they are to be recaptured each year (or appropriate cycle).
+ Three (3) types of NOTES will be issued as $MRTokens on an ongoing basis.
+ Two (2) of them are “LOANS” (at 0%) by the TRMS: to employers (non-corporate, under Full Liability) called a Temporary Note (TN) backed by Gold & Silver and a Natural Resource Note (RN) backed by un-recovered natural resources.
+ Neither of these two (2) types of notes will be issued in the paper form seen below, they will ONLY be issued as ~~DEBIT  CARDS~~ $MRTokens (electronic funds) as they are to be recaptured (BURNED) each year (or appropriate cycle).
  The third type is an Asset Note (AN) that in essence never leaves the Money Supply because it represents the value of Recyclable Resources in the finished products in existence.
-These AN's permanently exist as Paper Money in the economy.
+These AN's permanently exist as ~~Paper Money~~ $MRTokens in the economy.